ShockSlayer/ccdocs/docs/changelogs/2_5_3_Changelog.md

 ## Quality of life:

-Added the Dragon Tutor in the Dragon Shrine
+**Added the Dragon Tutor in the Dragon Shrine**
  - After a small quest, he can teach Barrier or Extremespeed to Dratini, Dragonair, or Dragonite.
- - Added handling and an additional Help page to the Moves Tab of the Pigydex to reflect this addition.
+ - Added an additional learnset category and "Help" page to the Pigydex to reflect this addition.

-Beth will remain in the Underground after clearing the Arena until you've unlocked the secret residence at least once.
+ - Beth will remain in the Underground after clearing the Arena until you've unlocked the secret residence at least once.
 She will also appear on Route 40 from then on if you want to switch back to that residence.

-Visiting Silver Cave Outside will unlock "Blood Drain Again" if Birdkeeper Ced has been defeated.
+ - Visiting Silver Cave Outside will unlock "Blood Drain Again" if Birdkeeper Ced has been defeated.
 This fixes legacy save files who may have missed the normal music unlock event, since he disappears after battle to provide access to the hidden ledge.

-Battle Tower Ruins now switches palettes correctly based on time of day.
+ - Battle Tower Ruins now switches palettes correctly based on time of day.

-Slight visual tweak to the hidden ledge in Seafoam Islands B3F.
+ - Slight visual tweak to the hidden ledge in Seafoam Islands B3F.

 ![](images/2_5_3_Changelog/image_5.png)